kaylon/fate-template/README.md

 ```

 ## Environments
-- For environments, use the `environment` class:
+- To display a nice styled environment box, use the `environment` class:
   - The `name`, `type`, `description`, `impulses`, `dificulty` and `adversaries` fields are mandatory.
   - The `features` field is optional.